 A family museum in the heart of the city

 The Museum für Film und Fernsehen Berlin is perfect for the whole family.
 Guided tours for adults begin on Sundays at 2 pm – outside of this time, tours are only by appointment.
-The Berlin WelcomeCard gives you a discount on admission, and on Thursdays, you can visit the museum free of charge between the hours of 4 pm and 8 pm.
+The Berlin WelcomeCard gives you a discount on admission.
+Beginning in July 2021, the first Sunday of the month will be admission free.
 For groups of children, there are guided tours and fun workshops about the techniques of animation film.
 You can also have your child's birthday party here.
 The Film Museum is easy to reach via the underground line U2 and the S-Bahn lines S1, S2 and S25.
 The museum is within walking distance of the Potsdamer Platz station.
 If driving, you will find parking in the car parks at the Sony Center or in the Potsdamer Platz Arkaden.

 The museuam also offers guided tours and workshops for school classes.